leanprover-community/blog/posts/2021-the-bottom-line.md

 proved many results about continuity and differentiability of integrals depending on parameters (still to be fully brought to mathlib) with help from Floris.
 Using this, the fundamental corrugation estimates have been proved.
-The project is now ready to merge those three aspect (affine geometry, topology and calculus) to prove all local results.
+The project is now ready to merge those three aspects (affine geometry, topology and calculus) to prove all local results.
 Then the final part will be to handle the global theory using the differentiable manifolds theory in mathlib.